Kenneth Witwer: Organization and editing

 Witwer chaired the organizing committee of the ISEV2015 annual meeting (Bethesda, United States).
-He has since filled several leadership roles with ISEV and was nominated to the post of President-Elect in 2022.
+He has since filled several leadership roles with ISEV and become President of the society in 2024.
 Witwer has organized or co-organized workshops and other meetings on five continents.
 Responding in 2020 to the restrictions of the COVID-19 pandemic, Witwer converted a monthly journal club at Johns Hopkins into a weekly worldwide virtual event known as "Extracellular Vesicle Club."
 The club became an official ISEV feature in 2021.
 He is co-Chair with Paul Robbins of the 2022 Gordon Research Conference on EVs.
 Witwer is an associate editor of the Journal of Extracellular Vesicles and a member of the editorial boards of Clinical Chemistry and AIDS.
 He was instrumental in the founding of a second ISEV journal, the Journal of Extracellular Biology.

 Scientific rigor, standardization, and advocacy

 Witwer has contributed to scientific standardization and rigor efforts.
 He was corresponding author in 2013 of the first position paper of the International Society for Extracellular Vesicles, on standardization of isolation and characterization of EVs in RNA studies.
 With Clotilde Théry, he coordinated the Minimal Information for Studies of Extracellular Vesicles (MISEV2018), a consensus guidelines document for the EV field.
 An opponent of AIDS denialism, a largely defunct movement that denied the existence of HIV or its role in causing AIDS, he has encouraged high standards in scientific publishing, critiquing predatory publishing and other publishing practices.
 He has advocated public availability of scientific data.
 With the emergence of COVID-19, Witwer was interviewed about the virology of the pandemic and conspiracy theories that arose around SARS-CoV-2.
 He is co-corresponding author of a statement by ISEV and the International Society for Gene and Cell Therapy on extracellular vesicle-based therapies for COVID-19.